 The larger cassette increased the gearing options from 7 to 8, providing more gradual shifting for you to find a more precise cadence to ride while navigating busy streets and challenging trails.
 We’re happy to see more gear options and delighted by the aluminum alloy chain and derailleur guards included with the stock model.
 Besides keeping the drivetrain clean and clear of debris, the guards also help guide the chain while you ride, minimizing the risk of a chain drop even when shifting at high speeds.

-The 500 Series has Tektro Aries mechanical disc brakes, with 160 mm sized rotors.
-These rotors are smaller than what we typically like to see on an eBike.
-And while they provide good stopping power on flat surfaces, they tend to struggle when stopping while riding downhill, especially at high speeds.
+The 500 Series has Tektro Aries mechanical disc brakes, with 160mm rotors.
+These rotors are smaller than what we typically like to see on an e-bike.
+And while they provide good stopping power on flat surfaces, they tend to struggle when stopping while riding downhill, especially at higher speeds.

 While the frame and suspension fork are well suited for trail riding, we recommend sticking to light to moderate trails partly due to the underwhelming brakes.
 However, we appreciate that the brakes cut off the motor automatically, ensuring that they aren’t competing against each other and helping you come to a stop quicker.

-The Ride1Up 500 Series is one of the lowest-priced eBikes we’ve ever reviewed, and it stands out even more once you consider the great value provided by all its good features.
+The Ride1UP 500 Series is an especially affordable e-bike, and it stands out even more once you consider the great value provided by all its good features.

 The strong 6061 aluminum frame is designed for short and tall cyclists alike, with adjustable components and a step-thru and stand-over design to accommodate different rider heights in comfort.